 Saturday evening June first, through Sundown on Sunday, June second is the holiday of Yom Yerushalayim (Jerusalem Day) which celebrates the anniversary of the day, during the Six-Day-War in 1967 when the IDF re-unified Jerusalem.
 That day for the first time since 1948, the holy city of Jerusalem was united and Jews were once again permitted to go to Mount Moriah, the Temple Mount.
 The Temple Mount is the holiest site in the Jewish faith because for over a thousand years a Jewish Temple to God stood there.
 Solomon’s Temple stood from approximately 966-586 BCE, rebuilt about 70 years later.
 The Second Temple stood from approximately 516 BCE until it was destroyed by the Romans in 70 CE.
 Ninety years before the Second Temple was destroyed, King Herod upgraded the Temple and expanded the Temple Mount grounds.

-The Anti-Israel Muslims claim that there were never Jewish Temples atop Mount Moria.
-But in this post I am not going to argue historical fact to prove the Temple Mount is Jewish Nor will I point to the fact that Christians across the world believe that Jesus overturned the tables of the money changers on Mount Moriah.
+The Anti-Israel Muslims and the United Nations make the claim that there were never Jewish Temples atop Mount Moria.
+But in this post I am not going to argue historical fact to prove the Temple Mount is Jewish.
+Nor will I point to the fact that Christians should believe the Temple Mount is Jewish because in the book of Luke (the apostle not the Star Wars guy) it says that Jesus overturned the tables of the money changers on Mount Moriah.
 I am not here to argue history or tradition, nor am I going to make jokes about the fact that when Muslims in Israel face Mecca to pray, they are mooning the Temple Mount (but it is true).

 The reason I don’t have to argue about what was atop Mount Moriah is that I’ve been there.
 And as corny as it may sound to anyone who has never been there, I felt the presence of God at the Temple Mount.
 I didn’t get to go to the top of the mount (thanks to Moshe Dayan-another story), but I did get to pray at the Kotel, also known as the Western or Wailing Wall.
 The Kotel is part of the retaining wall built by Herod to protect against the collapse of the mount when he extended the Temple grounds (a long story).